-Remote services such as VPNs, Citrix, and other access mechanisms allow users to connect to internal enterprise network resources from external locations.
-There are often remote service gateways that manage connections and credential authentication for these services.
+Remote services such as VPNs, Citrix, and other access mechanisms allow users to connect to

 Adversaries may use remote services to access and persist within a network.
 Valid Accounts to use the service is often a requirement, which could be obtained through credential pharming or by obtaining the credentials from users after compromising the enterprise network.
 Access to remote services may be used as part of Redundant Access during an operation.